awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 + Max value: 100\.00%
 + Category: Agent activity\-driven metric

+## Agent API connecting time<a name="htm-agent-api-connecting-time"></a>

+The total time between when a contact is initiated using an Amazon Connect API, and the agent is connected\.

+Type: String \(hh:mm:ss\)

+Category: Agent activity\-driven metric

+## Agent callback connecting time<a name="htm-agent-callback-connecting-time"></a>

+The total time between when a callback contact is initiated by Amazon Connect reserving the agent for the contact, and the agent is connected\.

+Type: String \(hh:mm:ss\)

+Category: Agent activity\-driven metric

 ## Agent first name<a name="agent-first-name-historical"></a>

 The first name of the agent, as entered in their Amazon Connect user account\.
 This metric is available only when grouping by agent\.